Introduction

 However, over time my curiosity shifted.
 I started reading books on every aspect of meditation and spirituality that I could get my hands on.
 I looked into mindfulness (duel and non-duel), Dzogchen, Vipassana, Zen, Kundalini and so on.

-Shinzen’s techniques and teachings work on two levels.
-They can be used to improve mental health and general enjoyment of life.
-There are strategies for working with stress, anxiety and pain and a host of similar issues.
+My Deep Insight course (inspired by Shinzen’s teachings) works on two levels.
+The techniques can be used to improve mental health and general enjoyment of life.
+There are strategies for working with stress, anxiety, pain and similar issues.
 However, it doesn’t stop there.
 This course is also about getting to know yourself at the deepest level.
 It involves looking deeply at the nature of who and what you are underneath thoughts, conditioning and beliefs.

 Awakening